FusionAuth/fusionauth-example-php-jwt/README.md

 # PHP JWT Examples

-This code uses the PHP Firebase JWT gem: https://github.com/firebase/php-jwt and runs through a couple of different scenarios.
+This code uses the PHP Firebase JWT library: https://github.com/firebase/php-jwt and runs through a couple of different scenarios.

 * building a JWT with the 'hmac' algorithm
 * building a JWT with the 'rsa' algorithm